soyll/147pacific/README.md

 ![Saleor Platform](https://user-images.githubusercontent.com/249912/71523206-4e45f800-28c8-11ea-84ba-345a9bfc998a.png)

 <div align="center">
-  <h1>Saleor Quickstart - Commerce as Code</h1>
+  <h1>Saleor Quickstart</h1>
 </div>

 <div align="center">
-  <p>Run all Saleor services on the same enviroment from one repository using commerce as code to build your own store with your own products and content models.</p>
+  <p>Run all Saleor services on the same environment from one repository using commerce as code to build your own store with your own products and content models.</p>
 </div>

 <div align="center">